DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets: DWM-RO Framework Design

 This allows the agents to utilize and benefit from centralized coordination while retaining their specialized, locally learned policies.
 The resulting actions $\tilde{\mathbf{w}}_k(t)$ and $\tilde{\alpha}_k(t)$ are better coordinated, leading to reduced interference and a more efficient allocation of shared resources.

-This lightweight edge-side mechanism is highly scalable, with computational complexity that grows only linearly with the number of offloading agents, making it ideal for resource-limited wireless communication systems.
-To visually demonstrate the effectiveness of this offloading and refinement loop, we present a detailed example in Fig.~\ref{fig:decorrelation_effect}.
+{ This lightweight edge-side mechanism is highly scalable, with computational complexity that grows only linearly with the number of offloading agents, making it ideal for resource-limited wireless communication systems.
+A conceptual illustration is provided in Fig.~\ref{fig:decorrelation_effect}.

-\begin{example} The top panel provides a conceptual illustration where two agents, without coordination, select conflicting channels, resulting in mutual interference~\cite{8930071}.
-After enabling edge reasoning, the agents offload their strategic intentions (latent states), and the edge server guides them toward less conflicting, non-interfering channels, successfully resolving the conflict.
-This mechanism's quantitative impact is shown in the lower panels.
-The scatter plots reveal that agent actions transition from a highly correlated state (Without Offloading) to a decorrelated one (With Offloading) when the mechanism is active.
-The bottom bar chart summarizes this change, showing that the action overlap drops from $0.771$ to $-0.063$, which further confirms the effectiveness of the latent refinement. \end{example}
+\begin{example} Consider two FUEs that, without coordination, both select Channel~1 with similar power splitting ratios, resulting in severe mutual interference~\cite{8930071}.
+When the offloading gate is activated, both agents transmit their latent states $\mathbf{z}_1(t)$ and $\mathbf{z}_2(t)$ to the FBS.
+The edge server identifies and removes the shared latent component $\bar{\mathbf{z}}(t)$, yielding agent-specific latent components that emphasize each agent's unique strategic information.
+As a result, the agents are guided toward non-interfering channels with complementary power allocations, resolving the resource conflict. \end{example}

-This emergent coordination mechanism is quantitatively reflected in the agents' action space.
-The scatter plots show that without offloading, the agents' power allocation decisions are highly correlated.
-In contrast, with the offloading mechanism enabled, their actions become effectively decorrelated.
-This reduces conflicting power allocation decisions and thereby directly addresses \textbf{Challenge II} regarding the lack of effective coordination among decentralized agents.
+The quantitative impact of this coordination mechanism on both the latent representation space and the action space is presented in Section~\ref{sec:latent_analysis}, where we show that the shared component removal reduces action overlap from $0.771$ to $-0.063$, directly addressing \textbf{Challenge~II} regarding the lack of effective coordination among decentralized agents. }